pl3onasm/CLRS/algorithms/divide-and-conquer/strassen/README.md

   \end{align*}
 $$

 Repeatedly dividing the matrices in submatrices of size $n/2 \times n/2$ in order to apply a divide and conquer algorithm presumes that $n$ is a power of two.
-This way, we can keep dividing the matrices until we get to the base case, where we have matrices of size $1 \times 1$, which is just scalar multiplication.
+This way, we can keep halving the dimensions until we get to the base case, where we have matrices of size $1 \times 1$, which is just scalar multiplication.
 If $n$ is not a power of two, we can simply pad the original matrices with zeros until we get a matrix of size $2^k \times 2^k$, where $k$ is the smallest integer such that $2^k \geq n$.

 Looking at the above formula, we can see that we need to compute 8 products of matrices of size $n/2 \times n/2$ at each dividing step.
 If we use index calculations to partition the matrices at each step, the partitioning itself only takes $\Theta(1)$ time.
 All this leads to the following recurrence relation: